Gribek/Final_Project/README.md

 * CSS3

 ### Setup
 The RunSchedules application has been deployed on heroku.
 Here's a direct link: https://run-schedules.herokuapp.com/.
-Feel free to use or test it the way you want.
+Feel free to use it or test it the way you want.

 To set up a project on your device, follow the steps below.